Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 haloalkane removes 1 H dihaloalkane removes 2H and so on CH2 is 14 molar mass and CH3 is 15
-carboxylic acid needs 4H to reduce as it needs to remove an O atom
+carboxylic acid needs 4H to reduce as it needs to remove an O atom For geometric isomers, 2 same groups on one carbon atom, no geometric isomers. hybridisation and orbital overlap drawing bond forming drawing PLS

 #### Redox shortcuts
 oxidation to carboxylic acid: 2H lost 1 O gained